Lecture 10

 • We choose either the bins option or the binwidth option.

-Customizing the Aesthetics
+Customizing the color and fill Aesthetics

 ggplot(data = titanic,